The Wang-Landau algorithm reaches the flat histogram criterion in finite time: Introduction and notation

 Consider the problem of sampling from a probability distribution $\pi$ defined on a measure space $(\mathcal{X}, \Sigma, \mu)$.
-We suppose that we can compute the probability density function of $\pi$ at any point $x\in\mathcal{X}$, up to a multiplicative constant.
-Given a proposal kernel $Q(\cdot,\cdot)$ we define a Metropolis--Hastings (MH) \citep{Hastings, Tierney} transition kernel targeting $\pi$, denoted by $K(\cdot, \cdot)$, as follows:
+We suppose that we can compute the probability density function of $\pi$ at any point \mbox{$x\in\mathcal {X}$}, up to a multiplicative constant.
+Given a proposal kernel $Q(\cdot,\cdot)$ we define a Metropolis--Hastings (MH) [\citet{Hastings,Tierney}] transition kernel targeting $\pi$, denoted by $K(\cdot, \cdot)$, as follows:

-with $\rho(x, y)$ defined by $\rho(x, y) := 1 \wedge \frac{\pi(y)}{\pi(x)}\frac{Q(y,x)}{Q(x,y)}$ and $r(x)$ defined by:
+with $\rho(x, y)$ defined by $\rho(x, y):= 1 \wedge \frac{\pi(y)}{\pi(x)}\frac{Q(y,x)}{Q(x,y)}$ and $r(x)$ defined by

 Here the delta function $\delta_a(b)$ takes value $1$ when $a = b$ and $0$ otherwise.
-Under some conditions on the proposal $Q$ and the target $\pi$, the MH kernel defines an algorithm to generate a Markov chain with stationary distribution $\pi$ \citep{Robert2004a}.
+Under some conditions on the proposal $Q$ and the target $\pi $, the MH kernel defines an algorithm to generate a Markov chain with stationary distribution~$\pi$ [\citet{Robert2004a}].

-Let us consider a partition of the state space $\mathcal{X}$ into $d$ disjoint sets $\mathcal{X}_1, \ldots, \mathcal{X}_d$:
+Let us consider a partition of the state space $\mathcal{X}$ into $d$ disjoint sets $\mathcal{X}_1, \ldots, \mathcal{X}_d$,

-If we have a sample $X_1, \ldots, X_t$ independent and identically distributed from $\pi$, then for any $i\in[1,d]$:
+If we have a sample $X_1, \ldots, X_t$ independent and identically distributed from $\pi$, then for any $i\in[1,d]$,

 where we denote by $\Ind_{\mathcal{X}_i}(x)$ the indicator function that is equal to $1$ when $x\in\mathcal{X}_i$ and $0$ otherwise.
 Similar convergence is obtained when $X_1, \ldots, X_t$ is an ergodic chain such as the one generated by the MH algorithm.
-The purpose of the Wang-Landau algorithm \citep{Wang2001a, Wang2001b, Liang2005a, Atchade2010a} is to obtain a sample \begin{itemize} \item such that for any $i\in[1,d]$ the subsample
+The purpose of the Wang--Landau algorithm [Wang and Landau (\citeyear{Wang2001a,Wang2001b}), \citet{Liang2005a,Atchade2010a}] is to obtain a sample: \begin{itemize} \item such that for any $i\in[1,d]$, the subsample

-is distributed according to the restriction of $\pi$ to $\mathcal{X}_i$, and \item such that for any $i\in[1,d]$
+is distributed according to the restriction of $\pi$ to $\mathcal{X}_i$, and \item such that for any $i\in[1,d]$,

-where $\phi = (\phi_1, \ldots, \phi_d)$ is chosen by the user, and could be any vector in $]0,1[^d$ such that $\sum_{i=1}^d \phi_i = 1$. \end{itemize} A typical use of this algorithm is to sample from multimodal distributions, by penalizing already-visited regions and favouring the exploration of regions between modes, in an attempt to recover all the modes.
+where $\phi= (\phi_1, \ldots, \phi_d)$ is chosen by the user, and could be any vector in $]0,1[^d$ such that $\sum_{i=1}^d \phi_i = 1$. \end{itemize} A typical use of this algorithm is to sample from multimodal distributions, by penalizing already-visited regions and favoring the exploration of regions between modes, in an attempt to recover all the modes.
+In many applications, $\phi$ is set to $\forall i, \phi_i=1/d$; however, other choices are possible, as exemplified by the adaptive binning scheme of \citet{bornn2011adaptive}.